acumos/security-verification/security-verification-service/docs/design.rst

   * common-data-svc API endpoint and credentials
   * scanning-service API endpoint

-Acumos components will call the S-V library function when they need to check if a workflow should proceed, based upon the admin requirements for verification related to that workflow, and the status of verification for a solution/revision.
+Acumos components will call the SV library function when they need to check if a workflow should proceed, based upon the admin requirements for verification related to that workflow, and the status of verification for a solution/revision.

-In addition to checking if the requested workflow should proceed the S-V library will invoke scan operations as needed, as described below.
+In addition to checking if the requested workflow should proceed the SV library will invoke scan operations as needed.

-The S-V library first:

-* validates the requested workflowId, and if invalid returns “workflow allowed”=”false” and reason=”invalid workflowId”
+The SV client follows this procedure when invoked:

+* initialize "workflow allowed" to "true" and reason to ""
-* retrieves the solutionId and revisionId details from the CDS, and if either are not found, return “workflow allowed”=”false” and reason=”solution/revision not found” as appropriate
+* retrieves the solution and revision details from the CDS, and if either are not found, return “workflow allowed”=”false” and reason=”solution/revision not found” as appropriate
-* retrieves and deserializes the verification site-config key via the CDS site-config-controller
-* retrieves the solutionId details from the CDS
 * if the modelTypeCode is PR (predictor) and the toolkitTypeCode is CP (composite solution)

-  * retrieves the CD (CDUMP) artifact for the revisionId
+  * retrieves the CD (CDUMP) artifact for the revision
   * deserializes the CDUMP artifact and for each member of the nodes array included in the CDUMP object

-    * using the member nodeSolutionId, retrieves the list of revisions for the solutionId
+    * using the member nodeSolutionId, retrieves the list of revisions for the solution
-    * for the revision that matches the nodeVersion for the member of the nodes array, executes the rest of this process, using its revisionId
+    * for the revision that matches the nodeVersion for the member of the nodes array, executes the "revision processing" using its revisionId

+    * the "revision processing" below is executed for the solution and all of its component solutions, with the "workflow allowed" result result returned being the logical AND of the result for all, i.e. if the workflow gate is blocked for the composite solution or any of its components, the summary result is that the workflow is blocked.

+* the SV library uses this procedure for revision processing

+  * determines whether the workflow should be blocked based upon RTU

+    * if a scanresult.json artifact exists and indicates that the solution has a proprietary license

-* otherwise this is a simple model and the process below is applied to the model
+      * if the user is not the solution owner, and the requested workflow is "download" or "deploy"

-If either of the verification securityScan or licenseScan attribute array members for the workflowId value is "true", the S-V library invokes a scan as required:
+        * if the user does not have an RTU for the solution, block the workflow

+  * invokes a scan if the licenseScan flag for the workflow is "true"
+  * if the site config verifyLicense flag for the workflow is "true", determines whether the workflow should be blocked based upon status of license scanning

-* if the CDS revisionId attributes verifiedVulnerability or verifiedLicense are "unrequested", invoke the Scan Invocation API with the solutionId and revisionId, and continue
+    * if the verifiedLicense attribute of the solution is null, "IP" (in-progress), or "FA" (failed), block the workflow, and provide the reason

-The S-V library then will use the following process to determine whether the requested workflow is allowed:

-* as local variables, set "workflow allowed"="true" and "reason"=""
-* If the CDS site-config verification.licenseVerify is "true" and the revision attribute securityScan is “unrequested”, “in-progress”, or “failure”, set “workflow allowed”=”false” and “reason”=”security scan incomplete|security scan failure” as appropriate
-* If the CDS site-config verification.securityVerify is "true" and the revision attribute licenseScan is “unrequested”, “in-progress”, or “failure”, set “workflow allowed”=”false” and add ", license scan incomplete|license scan failure” as appropriate to “reason”
+      * null: "license scan not yet started"
+      * IP: "license scan in-progress"
+      * FA: the reason attribute of the scanresult.json artifact

 * Return the values for "workflow allowed" and "reason"

 ................